Nauci/manual-layout-practice/README.md

 This is the exam for testing your knowledge of manual layout.
-If you run this application cleanly, you will find a root view controller with buttons A, B, and C which navigate to view controllers A, B and C respectively.
-Using manual layout, you will create layouts for AViewController, BViewController and CViewController.
+If you run this application cleanly, you will find a root view controller with buttons A and B which navigate to view controllers A and B respectively.
+Using manual layout, you will create layouts for AViewController and BViewController

 Screen 1 - AViewController
 Mock: https://zpl.io/VQ0Www5